dasl-/dasl-.github.io/docs/_posts/2025-01-01-debugging-our-new-linux-kernel.md

 Read on to learn how we used network packet captures and BPF to debug web server performance, ultimately uncovering a Linux kernel performance issue.
 This investigation was a collaboration between myself and my colleagues.

+See the [discussion of this post](https://news.ycombinator.com/item?id=43046174) on Hacker News.

 **Contents**
 * toc
 {:toc}